Billy May: Film and television

 May can be seen on trumpet with the Glenn Miller Orchestra in Sun Valley Serenade (1941), including a solo in "In the Mood", and in Orchestra Wives (1942).

 In 1957, May made his debut as a film composer with Jane Russell's The Fuzzy Pink Nightgown; the soundtrack was released on Imperial Records.
 His film scores include the Rat Pack film Sergeants 3 (1962), Johnny Cool (1963), Tony Rome (1967), The Secret Life of an American Wife (1968), The Ballad of Andy Crocker (1969), and The Front Page (1974), and several big band arrangements used in the 1991 Disney film The Rocketeer, including Melora Hardin performing Cole Porter's "Begin the Beguine".

 His compositions for television include "Somewhere in the Night", the theme for Naked City (1960), and his jazzy arrangement of "Flight of the Bumblebee" for The Green Hornet (1966) with trumpet by Al Hirt.
 He composed the Batgirl theme for Batman (1966).
 He and Nelson Riddle wrote music for episodes of Naked City (1960), Batman (1966), The Green Hornet (1966), Emergency!
 (1972), and CHiPs (1977).

 May also arranged and produced the song "River of No Return" for Tennessee Ernie Ford to sing in the 1954 film of the same name starring Marilyn Monroe and Robert Mitchum.
-Billy May and His Orchestra are also credited as playing themselves in the film Nightmare (1956), starring Edward G. Robinson, and May as music and vocal arranger of music by Herschel Burke Gilbert, who was the musical director.
+Billy May and His Orchestra are also credited as playing themselves in the 1956 film Nightmare, starring Edward G. Robinson, with May as music and vocal arranger of music by Herschel Burke Gilbert, who was the musical director.